Nian Gao “Onde-Onde”

 - Combine grated coconut and salt in a plate.
 Roll nian gao cubes in the grated coconut and arrange one layer without overlapping each other.

 - Steam at high heat for about 8 minutes.
 Use a pair of tongs to roll each nian gao piece in the remaining grated coconut until evenly coated.
+For better presentation, place each piece on a cut banana leaf.
 Serve with Chinese tea.